sunilmut/NumPPy/README.md

 ## Install python
 Windows:
-Follow the instructions [here](https://docs.microsoft.com/en-us/windows/python/scripting) to install python on your system
+Follow the instructions [here](https://docs.microsoft.com/en-us/windows/python/scripting) to install python<br/>
+on your system

 # For running the freeze.py script: